 In the event a Diplomate's license to practice in ANY state or territory of the United States or province of Canada is revoked, restricted, or suspended, the Diplomate's certificate is simultaneously rescinded at the time of the licensure revocation, restriction, or suspension.
-The physician must advise the ABUCM within 90 days after the effective date and must cease immediately identifying himself/herself in any way directly or indirectly as a Diplomate of the ABUCM.
-If the physician fails to notify the ABUCM of any revocation, restriction, or suspension within 90 days after the effective date, he/she shall be ineligible to seek reinstatement of Diplomate status for up to one year following the reinstatement of a full and unrestricted licensure.
+The physician must advise the ABUCM within 90 days and cease immediately identifying himself/herself in any way directly or indirectly as a Diplomate of the ABUCM.
+If the physician fails to notify the American Board of Family Medicine of any revocation, restriction, or suspension within 60 days after the effective date, he/she shall be ineligible to seek reinstatement of Diplomate status for up to one year following the reinstatement of full and unrestricted licensure.